sensebox/books-v2/en/README.md

 <br>

 Have you seen all of the tabs and other elements?
-If so, you are now readz to start off with this book and your senseBox:edu!
+If so, you are now readz to start off with this book and your senseBox!

 Please read the chapter „First steps“ before you start with your own project.